 Below you will find a list of all Rehab Center services by location.
 Click on any of the services or locations within the charts to find out more about it.

-Aquatic Therapy - There are two warm water pools located at our Cherry Tree and York Street facilities that allow the aqua-therapists to treat patients in a safe low impact environment.
+Aquatic Therapy - There is one warm water pool located at our York Street facility that allow the aqua-therapists to treat patients in a safe low impact environment.
 This service is ideal for those patients that have advanced arthritic conditions or just need the help of decreased gravity in order to exercise early in their rehab.
+Pool therapy hours are: M,W,F 10 a.m. - Noon and Tu/Th 1-3 p.m.

 Balance / Fall Risk Assessment - This assessment is to determine the patient’s ability to balance while performing everyday activities.
-This assessment utilizes Smart Balance Master® technology and can help the therapist to evaluate the integrity of the major components of balance.
+This assessment utilizes Smart Balance Manager® technology and can help the therapist to evaluate the patient's major components of balance.

-Biomechanical and Gait Evaluation - Human Performance Lab service that studies the patient as he or she walks, runs or stands to determine if there is a connection between this and the symptoms they are experiencing.
+Biomechanical and Gait Evaluation - Human Performance Lab service that studies the patient as he or she walks, runs or stands to determine if there is a biomechanical connection to the symptoms they are experiencing.

 BTE - This computerized and interactive piece of equipment can store data and show patient progress from one visit to the next.

 Force Plate Evaluation - This is part of the Human Performance Lab’s Services.
-The force plate allows the therapists to assess strength, coordination, balance, and weightbearing comparisons over the right and left legs.
+The force plate allows the therapists to assess strength, coordination, balance, and weightbearing comparisons of both the right and left legs.
 The force plate also acts as a part of the recovering athlete’s rehab.
-It does this by supplying the physical component necessary to enhance the effectiveness of the Impact® concussion management program.
+It does this by testing the various components necessary to enhance the effectiveness of the Impact® concussion management program.

 McKenzie Rehab - Also known as Mechanical Diagnosis and Therapy, the McKenzie Method® is a philosophy of active patient involvement and education for back, neck and extremity problems.
 The key distinction is its initial assessment component—a safe and reliable means to accurately reach a diagnosis and only then make the appropriate treatment plan.